Table of Contents

 SSL is important to ensure the secure transmission of data between the user’s browser and your WooCommerce store.
 Most hosts offer a free SSL with their package or you can purchase one and add it to your website using a WordPress plugin.

 Running your WooCommerce store without an SSL certificate could affect your business in multiple ways.
 First of all, people would not trust your website with their payment information to make transactions and Google will not rank your website for top results both of which will heavily affect your traffic and ultimately sales.

 Limit Login Attempts

 This is an important prevention mechanism against brute force attacks, which is one of the most common methods used by hackers to break into your website.

 This sort of attack will have a huge chance of success if carried out by bots since bots are capable of trying thousands of combinations in just a second.
 Even those strong passwords you created may not stand such attacks.

-You can either use a web application firewall or a WordPress plugin to configure limited login attempts to automatically block IP addresses that exceed the preset limit of failed login attempts.
+You can either use a web application firewall or a WordPress plugin like limited login attempts to automatically block IP addresses that exceed the preset limit of failed login attempts.

 Keep Your Site Updated

 WordPress and WooCommerce roll out frequent updates to solve the security issues in the previous versions and for adding new features.
 As WooCommerce is built on WordPress, a given WooCommerce site is overall exactly as secure as the WordPress installation itself.
 This points to the need to update WordPress when a new version is released.

 If you are currently running on WordPress 4.3.x and 4.4 version is out, its not compulsory to update to the new version.
 Whereas if a 4.4.2 is released, you have to update to this version asap since the last digit “2” indicates that it’s a security update.